 This becomes one of the essential Linux commands for you when you need to extract or pack files.
 Many times when you download something off the internet it will be in a version like this.
 Just use this utility to unpack it.

 Monitoring your system is very important and should be done often.
 That is why this is an essential Linux command.

 - df -h [this shows your disk space]

 This is a very useful Linux utility.
 It will give you the amount of free disk space on your system.
 Quite useful for monitoring how fast your hard drive is filling up. it gives some very nice information.
 It is always a good idea to watch this.

 This little command shuts everything down and will restart your system.
 It is certainly quicker than using a mouse to go through a menu.

-This command is how you print from the command line.
+This is also one of essential Linux commands and is how you print from the command line.
 It works by sending the file to be printed to the print queue.
 It is done this way so other users on the system can print as well.
 The queue then just prints in the order it gets the requests from.
 The arguments are the path names or just a file to be printed if it is from the current directory.
 Various options are available.
 The -r option will remove a file to be printed.
 The -#n option will print however many copies that you designate.

 - mv file1 file2 [renames file1 to file2]

 The move command does what it says.
 It will move a file to another location.
 Be careful as this can delete files and you will lose their contents if done wrong.
 The arguments of this Linux utility are the path and filenames to be moved and location to where they are to moved to.
 The most useful option here is the -i option because it will ask you to confirm when overwriting a file.